tc39/proposal-temporal/docs/timezone.md

 This method is one way to convert a `Temporal.Instant` to a `Temporal.DateTime`.

 If `instant` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.

+When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden because the default implementation creates a `Temporal.DateTime` from `instant` using a UTC offset which is the result of calling `timeZone.getOffsetNanosecondsFor()`.

 Example usage: